Monday, 24 March 2025

 MYTHOLOGY/LEGENDS

-Locally several folklores are prevailing in this area.
+Locally, several folklores are prevalent in this area.
 According to folklore, this temple was built by the Pandavas during their exile.
-Some people even claimed that Kunti had, left Karna somewhere here along the bank of river Betwa.
+Some people even claimed that Kunti had left Karna somewhere here along the bank of the river Betwa.

 According to another folklore, Raja Bhoja created the lake by restraining waters from 365 streams.